ironcore-dev/gardener-extension-provider-ironcore/docs/operations/deployment.md

-# Deployment of the onmetal provider extension
+# Deployment of the ironcore provider extension

-**Disclaimer:** This document is NOT a step-by-step installation guide for the `onmetal` provider extension and only contains some configuration specifics regarding the installation of different components via the helm charts residing in the onmetal provider extension [repository](https://github.com/gardener/gardener-extension-provider-onmetal).
+**Disclaimer:** This document is NOT a step-by-step installation guide for the `ironcore` provider extension and only contains some configuration specifics regarding the installation of different components via the helm charts residing in the ironcore provider extension [repository](https://github.com/gardener/gardener-extension-provider-ironcore).

-## gardener-extension-admission-onmetal
+## gardener-extension-admission-ironcore

 ### Authentication against the Garden cluster